Find the perfect place to stay for your Cooperstown, NY, vacation

 "This (attention) has created a whole new world for him," said D'Ambrosio.
 "He loved the village when he arrived here.
 The displays and books have opened up opportunities for him to share these treasures."

-Today, Duncan lives with his girlfriend of eight-plus years, Pam (whom he met in Cooperstown), in a home in the woods near the town of Milford (which borders Cooperstown).
+Today, Duncan lives with his girlfriend, Pam (whom he met in Cooperstown), in a home in the woods near the town of Milford (which borders Cooperstown).
 Duncan lives where the big sky allows him to see beyond just buildings and other distractions that impeded his previous life, thus, creating a clearer vision for his own personal dreams.

-The newfound opportunities in Cooperstown have also allowed him to also update his technology by "pooling money together with Pam" to buy a Mac computer (with Photoshop software) as well as a printer and scanner.
+The newfound opportunities in Cooperstown allowed him , several years ago,to also update his technology by "pooling money together with Pam" to buy a Mac computer (with Photoshop software) as well as a printer and scanner.
 Duncan added, however, he "still believes in film."
 Duncan, in fact, took most of his Cooperstown photos using film using a medium format Hasselblad camera, although he now owns a digital camera, as well.

 "I have to stay up to date," said Duncan, adding with a slight laugh, "I didn't even know how to use a computer a few years ago."